DevVivan/odin-recipes/README.md

 # Recipes

-This was recipes, the [*first project*](https://www.theodinproject.com/lessons/foundations-recipes) within the Odin Project curriculum.
+This was recipes, the [*1st project*](https://www.theodinproject.com/lessons/foundations-recipes) within the Odin Project curriculum.
 This was an assignment designed to make students practice the basics of HTML and CSS knowledge acquired.

 In this recipes project, I incorporated basic CSS styling and utilised the foundations of HTML to create linked pages.